top of page

 Photo Credit: Chloe Cryan 2024 > 2.7.24 Gemini Snorkel > Island Dream Productions

 Further north from Mokuleia beach is Honolua Bay.
-As soon as we entered the bay we were sheltered from the wind, and the water became instantly calmer, and the air felt warmer.
+Honolua Bay is sheltered from the wind, and when we arrived, the water became instantly calmer, and the air felt warmer.
 The crew buoyed up the catamaran and everyone geared up to snorkel.
-Our tour guides provided snorkeling equipment and a snorkel lesson for beginners.
+The crew provided snorkeling equipment and a snorkel lesson for beginners.
 They also provided reef safe sunscreen and flotation devices.
-Since Chad and I are pros, we brought my own gear and jumped into the water before everyone else!
+Since my husband and I are pros, we brought our own gear and jumped into the water before everyone else!

 Photo Credit: Chloe Cryan 2024 > 2.7.24 Gemini Snorkel > Island Dream Productions